Aggressive Fort Meade Military Defense Lawyers

-The aggressive military lawyers at Gonzalez & Waddington have gained a reputation for defending Soldiers at Army installations such as Fort Meade.
+The aggressive military defense lawyers at Gonzalez & Waddington have gained a reputation for defending Soldiers at Army installations such as Fort Meade.
 If you are stationed at Fort Meade and are under investigation for a military offense, then having the most hard-hitting military criminal defense attorney can be the difference between getting convicted versus winning your case or redeeming your career.
-Our court martial attorneys represent Fort Meade service members in both criminal and administrative matters to include representing Airmen suspect of of sexual assault, drug use, and other crimes under military law.
+Our court martial attorneys represent Fort Meade service members in both criminal and administrative matters to include representing Airmen suspect of sexual assault, drug use, and other crimes under military law.

-Our Army court martial results speak for themselves.
-The suspected Soldier and his or her well being is our primary concern.
+Our Army court-martial results speak for themselves.
+The suspected Soldier and his or her well-being is our primary concern.
 Our defense lawyers maintain smaller caseloads than the average free Army military defense lawyer so that we can focus on every trial individually.
 Your trial will not be outsourced to a random attorney and we will not push you into a guilty plea at the eleventh hour.
-Our military criminal defense lawyers have defended Army court martial and administrative separation (ADSEP) cases in the U.S. and around the world.
+Our military criminal defense lawyers have defended Army court-martial and administrative separation (ADSEP) cases in the U.S. and around the world.

 Fort Meade Court Martial Lawyers